-In searching for clear definitions/origins of the term fae or fairy, I find I am at a loss—there seems to be much said but with a lot of confusion.
+Fae, in searching for clear definitions/origins, I find I am at a loss—there seems to be much said but with a lot of confusion about the different terms for these fantasy creatures.
 Even the linguists and historians beg to differ!
 So, I will present my personal take on this, as clearly as I can…

 From what I understand, fae traces back to Old French fae, faie.
 Other languages, such as Portuguese, used the word fada, Spanish used the word hada.
 The Latin word fata translates into the Fates.